 A thing that frustrates me is when I spend a long time on something, and then it turns out that I have wasted my time doing it.
 I am not pointing out the editing process of my work.
 There are bound to be mistakes discovered.
 It is the position of the editor to find those … Continue reading Stop!!!

-There are times when as an author the day just isn't working for me.
+There are times when as an author, a day just isn't working for me.
 I am not able to get my brain to focus on the work that I am doing for the day.
 I want to rip my notes that it has taken me seven to eight years to research.
 I wish to throw … Continue reading An Author’s Frustration…

 Today a reader, tomorrow a leader. - Margaret Fuller